gi8lino/certalert/README.md

 kubectl apply -f deploy/kubernetes/
 ```

-- Mount your certificate secrets as files or Kubernetes `Secret`s.
+- Mount your certificate secrets as files or Kubernetes `Secret`s
-- Provide `certalert.yaml` via a ConfigMap and mount it at `/config/certalert.yaml`.
+- Provide `certalert.yaml` via a `ConfigMap` and mount it at `/config/certalert.yaml`

-## Configuration
+## ⚙️ Configuration

 ```yaml
 certalert: